Atomic relaxation and flat bands in strain-engineered transition metal dichalcogenide bilayer moir\'{e} systems

 Two perfectly aligned layers of identical two-dimensional (2D) materials have the same structural periodicity as the individual layers.
-The structural periodicity of the bilayer can be seamlessly manipulated by twisting or straining relative to each other, or by replacing one of the layers with a different 2D material.
+The structural periodicity of the bilayer can be seamlessly manipulated by twisting or straining one layer relative to another other, or by replacing one of the layers with a different 2D material.
 All of these approaches give rise to large-scale moir\'{e} patterns.
 The periodicities of the resulting commensurate moir\'e patterns can range from a few nanometers to hundreds of nanometers.
-Such moir\'{e} patterns can significantly alter the electronic and optical properties of the separate layers - leading, for example, to the emergence of the correlated electronic states, superconductivity, intriguing topological phases, magnetism, and long-lived excitons \cite{graphene1,graphene2,expt1,expt2,expt3,wse2_expt2,expt4,expt5,expt6,expt7,expt8,expt10,expt11,expt12,leroy2,rubio3,macdonald2,macdonald3,fu3,fu4}.
+Such moir\'{e} patterns have been shown to significantly alter the electronic and optical properties of the separate layers - leading, for example, to the emergence of the correlated electronic states~\cite{graphene2,expt2,wse2_expt2}, superconductivity~\cite{graphene1}, intriguing topological phases~\cite{rubio3,macdonald3,zeng2023thermodynamic}, magnetism~\cite{fu4}, and new types of excitons~\cite{expt1,expt3,expt4,expt5,expt6,expt7,expt8,leroy2,naik2022intralayer,xiong2023correlated,brotons2024interlayer}.

-The formation of flat-electronic bands in the moir\'{e} is responsible for these exotic properties.
+The formation of flat-electronic bands due to the moir\'{e} pattern is responsible for these exotic properties.
 Moir\'{e} patterns formed by twisting transition metal dichalcogenides (TMDs) layers provide a unique material platform where the electronic flat bands appear for a broad range of twist angles \cite{wse2_expt2,naik1,naik2,continm,sds1,fu1,maity1,maity2,rubio,gammavalley,kundu1,wse2_expt1,lado1,expt9,expt13,rubio2,macdonald1,vitale}.
-Most of the studies so far focus on the emergence of flat-electronic bands due to the moir\'{e} pattern formation from twisting and from stacking two dissimilar materials.
-A recent experiment, however, suggests that electrons can be efficiently trapped in strain engineered moir\'{e} pattern in TMDs \cite{strainmose2}.
+Most of the studies so far focus on the emergence of flat-electronic bands due to the moir\'{e} pattern formation from twisting and stacking two dissimilar materials.
+Previous experiments, however, suggest that electrons can be efficiently trapped in strain-engineered moir\'{e} pattern in TMDs \cite{strainmose2}.
 This hints at the formation of flat-electronic bands in such systems.
-Therefore, two questions naturally arise: Can there be flat electronic bands for a broad range of strains?
-Are the flat bands and corresponding wave functions qualitatively similar to those of the twisted bilayer of TMDs?
+Therefore, it is important to explore the possibility of flat electronic bands across a broad range of strains, and the qualitative resemblance of the flat bands and their associated wave functions to those found in the twisted bilayer of TMDs.